Amit Shah: Sohrabuddin case

 In 2010, Shah was accused of having orchestrated the extrajudicial killings of Sohrabuddin Sheikh, his wife Kauser Bi and his criminal associate Tulsiram Prajapati.
 According to the Central Bureau of Investigation (CBI), Sheikh had been harassing some marble traders of Rajasthan by demanding protection money.
 The CBI claimed that two of these marble traders paid Shah to eliminate Sheikh, along with police officers DIG D.G.
 Vanzara and SP Rajkumar Pandian.

 The CBI presented phone call records, which showed that Shah had been in touch with the accused police officers when the victims were in their custody.
 It also presented videotapes of Patel brothers' conversations with two of Shah's associates at the Ahmedabad District Cooperative Bank (ADCB).
 The Patel brothers, who had several criminal cases against them, also spoke against Shah.

 Shah dismissed all the accusations against him as politically motivated.
 He pointed out that during his tenure as Home Minister, Gujarat was one of the states with a small number of police encounters in the country.
 He stated that he kept in touch with the police officers on the phone in the normal course of his duties as Home Minister.
 He accused Congress of misusing the CBI and claimed that only the cases in Gujarat were being scrutinised, while the rest of the country had witnessed around 1,500 encounters during the same period.
 He said if the CBI had any solid evidence against him, it would have been able to frame charges against him.
-In 2010, Police Commissioner Geeta Johri, who first investigated the case, claimed that the CBI was pressurising her to falsely implicate Shah in the Sohrabuddin case.
+In 2010, Police Commissioner Geetha Johri, who first investigated the case, claimed that the CBI was pressurising her to falsely implicate Shah in the Sohrabuddin case.